guifande123/learning/README.md

-# learning
+# Hello China
-a repository that is for private learning
+This is a test